sebastianduchene/clockstarG/README.md

 The files *out_boot_sil.txt* and *out_boot_wk.txt* contain the bootstrap replicates with the silhouette and cluster width algorithms.
 The estimates for the real data are in *out_clus_sil.txt* and *out_clus_wk.txt*.
 The first column is the number of pacemakers (*k*) and the second is the statistic computed (average silhouette width or average cluster width).

 For the silhouette width we select the maximum increase in the statistic between sucessive values of *k*.
 We only consider values higher than all the bootstrap replicates ([Duchene & Ho, Submitted](#references)).
+This method can only test values of *k* > 2.

 ```r